OWASP/owasp-mastg/demos/ios/MASVS-CRYPTO/MASTG-DEMO-0014/MASTG-DEMO-0014.md

 };
 ```

-With this information we can now inspect the disassembled code and we'll see that the 3DES algorithm can be found by its numeric value `2` in the second argument of the `CCCrypt` function (`w1`):
+With this information we can now inspect the disassembled code and we'll see that the 3DES algorithm (`kCCAlgorithm3DES`) can be found by its numeric value `2` in the second argument of the `CCCrypt` function (`w1`).
+The `CCCrypt` function is called with a padding option of PKCS7, no initialization vector, and a key of 24 bytes:

 {{ evaluation.txt }}

-This call to `CCCrypt` is encrypting data using the 3DES algorithm with a padding option of PKCS7, no initialization vector, and a key of 24 bytes.

-In this case, the algorithm used is `kCCAlgorithm3DES`, which is considered insecure and should be replaced with a more secure algorithm such as `kCCAlgorithmAES128`.
+The test fails because the 3DES encryption algorithm was found in the code.